jviquerat/shapes/README.md

 ## Citation

-This work was elaborated on the basis of this StackOverflow answer: https://stackoverflow.com/a/50751932/3237302 This work was originally intended for this paper: https://arxiv.org/abs/1910.13532.
+This work was elaborated on the basis of this StackOverflow answer: https://stackoverflow.com/a/50751932/3237302, although there are now significant differences in behavior.
+This work was originally intended for this paper: https://arxiv.org/abs/1910.13532.
 If you make use of this repo for your research, please consider citing it.

 ## Issues